 The Roman goddess Diana is actually the twin sister of a rather powerful god in Roman religion.
 Her twin brother goes by the name of Apollo, who was generally known as the god of the sun.

 But, Apollo, isn’t that a Greek god?
 Yes, it is.
 So in a sense, that also makes Diana a Greek goddess, right?
-Not necessarily, but we’ll come back to that later.
+Not necessarily.

-Diana and Apollo are twins, but also appear together in a lot of myths.
-They are quite complimentary to each other, as you might’ve already imagined.
-The two have some resemblance with the Ying and the Yang, since they would balance each other out quite well.
+Diana and Apollo are twins but also appear together in a lot of myths.
+They are quite complimentary to each other.
+The two have some resemblance with the Ying and the Yang since they would balance each other out quite well.

 The Birth of Diana

 Goddess Diana was born to Jupiter and Latona.
-The former one, her father, was the king of gods, while her mother Latona was a goddess related with motherhood and modesty.
+The former one, her father, was the king of Roman gods, while her mother Latona was a goddess related to motherhood and modesty.

 Latona, however, found a loophole in the form of Delos: a floating island between heaven and earth.
 It’s an actual island that has a rich history and is at the moment a UNESCO World Heritage Site.

-The idea that it’s a floating island is a bit undermined by this fact, but the Roman mythology probably couldn’t care less.
-After all, it’s not even an Italian island anyway, so who cares really.
+The idea that it’s a floating island is a bit undermined by this fact, but Roman mythology probably couldn’t care less.
+After all, it’s not even an Italian island anyway.

-Latona was, thus, able to give birth to her babies, which later became to be recognized as Diana and Apollo.
-In some versions of the myth, they do not have a childhood, but rather come into being as adults.
+Latona was, thus, able to give birth to her babies, which were later recognized as Diana and Apollo.
+In some versions of the myth, they do not have a childhood but rather come into being as adults.
 This was common in much mythology, for example with the goddess Metis.

 The Areas and Powers of Diana